Thephelpster/CI_PP2_RPSLS/README.md

 # Project Description

-The Rock, Paper, Scissors, Lizard, Spock or RPSLS for short website is a site where people to go to play the new version of the classic rock paper scissors game againist an ai opponant
+The Rock, Paper, Scissors, Lizard, Spock - or RPSLS for short - website is a site where people go to play the new version of the classic rock paper scissors game against an AI opponant.

 # Project Goals
-* Enjoy a game of RPSLS against an Ai
+* Enjoy a game of RPSLS against an AI,
-* Track the score Against the Ai
+* Track the score against the AI,
-* Learn the rules of RPSLS
+* Learn the rules of RPSLS.

 ## User Goals
-* To play as many games of RPSLS as the I want
+* To play as many games of RPSLS as I want,
-* To see which option the Ai has chosen to inform my next move
+* To see which option the AI has chosen to inform my next move.

 ## Site Owner Goals
-* For the players to play and enjoy a game of RPSLS
+* For the players to play and enjoy a game of RPSLS,
-* For players to tell others about the game
+* For players to tell others about the game.

 # User Experience

 ## Target Audience
-* The Big Bang Theory watchers and fans
+* The Big Bang Theory fans,
-* Star Trek fans
+* Star Trek fans,
-* Orginial Rock Paper Scissors fans
+* Original Rock Paper Scissors fans.

-## User Requrements and Expectations
+## User Requirements and Expectations
-* Easy to navigate site.
+* Easy to navigate site,
-* Simple layout throughout the site to make finding information quick and easy.
+* Simple layout throughout the site to make finding information quick and easy,
-* Accessiblity.
+* Accessibility.

 ## User Stories
 ### First Time User
 1. As a first time user, I want to be able to play a RPSLS game.
 2. As a first time user, I want to be able to learn the rules of the RPSLS game.
-3. As a first time user, i want to be able to see the score.
+3. As a first time user, I want to be able to see the score.

 ### Returning User
-4. As a returning user, I want to be able to see what choices the Ai makes.
+4. As a returning user, I want to be able to see what choices the AI makes.
-5. As a returning user, I want to be able to leave a message for what I liked and want can be improved.
+5. As a returning user, I want to be able to leave a message for what I liked and what can be improved.
-6. As a returning user, i want to be to show my friends the game.
+6. As a returning user, I want to be to show my friends the game.

 ### Website Owner
 7. As the website owner, I want people to enjoy the game as many times as they want.
-8. as the website owner, I want people to tell their friends about the game.
+8. As the website owner, I want people to tell their friends about the game.

 # Design
 ## Design Choices
-When choosing the design for this website i decided to go with fairly neutral greens so that the bright images of the game would stand out best.
+When choosing the design for this website I decided to go with fairly neutral greens so that the bright images of the game would stand out.

 ## Colour
 When picking the colours for this website I used the Colorspace colour generator to help find ones that would complement each other on the screen.